runame/cbl-cambridge.github.io/content/people/tck29.md

 draft: false
 ---

-now a postdoc with Maneesh Sahani at Gatsby UCL
+now a research scientist at Meta Reality Labs